nashville-software-school/clinic/README.md

 * `Person is infected when temperature and symptomatic days are too high`
 * `Person is not infected when days are too few`
 * `Person is not infected when no conditions met`

+> 2 out of 3 Test Suites should be passing.

 **THEN PUSH YOUR CODE TO GITHUB**